Frank-Siam/UEFI-BootLoader-ntload-efi/README.md

-this boot loader will be called directly with saved boot arguments (strings) or from a boot manager. or the file is renamed to bootx.efi (32bit) or bootx64 (64bit) and copy into /efi/boot on the boot disk by a setup programm. then the commandline for winload.efi will be empty.
+this boot loader will be called directly with saved boot arguments (strings) or from a boot manager. or the file is renamed to bootx.efi (32bit) or bootx64 (64bit) and copy into /efi/boot on the boot disk by a setup programm. then the commandline for ntload.efi will be empty.

-this boot loader is a module in native PE format subsystem efi. winload.efi can be ARM32/64 or x86/x64 select in build.
+this boot loader is a module in native PE format subsystem efi. ntload.efi can be ARM32/64 or x86/x64 select in build.

-winload.efi need to know the path to the system root device and a root directory path. we provide a boot.ini in the directory where winload.efi is, /efi/boot in the EFI system partition of the boot disk. if no boot.ini is found, winload.efi will search all volumes of the boot disk for a system-hive. if nothing is found, winload.efi return to the UEFI boot environment. can also look into other disks and ask if this shall be default boot and store in UEFI for next boot.
+ntload.efi need to know the path to the system root device and a root directory path. we provide a boot.ini in the directory where ntload.efi is, /efi/boot in the EFI system partition of the boot disk. if no boot.ini is found, ntload.efi will search all volumes of the boot disk for a system-hive. if there is a system-hive on the boot volume, we use that. if nothing is found, ntload.efi return to the UEFI boot environment. can also look into other disks and ask if this shall be default boot and store in UEFI for next boot.

 we give a Root device path to the volume. the volume becomes the root volume. we give a Root path: c:\Windows or c:\Reactos or c:\NTOS.

-the system registry hive file has the name "system" and is normal "C:\Windows\System32\config\system" we can specify a other file path for the system hive file name with a cmdline parameter. from the given info we will build filenames for the system registry file and all modules we load into memory.
+the system registry hive file has the name "system" or "system.hiv" and is normal "C:\Windows\System32\config\system" we can specify a other file path for the system hive file name with a cmdline parameter. from the given info we will build filenames for the system registry file and all modules we load into memory.